 Again, every restaurant and retail store is different, so your procedure may differ from the steps above.
 The important thing is to have something in place to act swiftly whenever a negative customer experience arises.
 The quicker you act, the better the results will be, and the more valuable and satisfied the customer will feel.
 Always leave things on a positive note.

-What To Do When You Miss a Customer Having Negative Experience
+What To Do When You Miss a Customer Having a Negative Experience

 If you miss a negative experience without resolving the issue and find a negative customer review on one of the online ratings and review websites, follow the TACT method outlined here.